sshleifer/time/README.md

 * Fix signup page so that name and email are required, id is not
 * deal with hitting non existant user
 * Backboneify the user page.
 Also put the now useless query string parsing function somewher.

+### 12/10
+* Prevent submission of incomplete events.
+Allow you to immediately undo event submission.
+Sessions? see [here](http://blog.modulus.io/nodejs-and-express-sessions), next()?.
+Ajax to undo?
+Move add to ajax too?